jmmut/code-map/README.md

   - [x] box to search for a file (substring)
     - [x] fuzzy search
     - [ ] allow upper case letters in search
+    - [ ] allow using arrows or clicks to select any entry other than the first one
   - [x] other arrangements that don't draw very thin lines
   - [ ] zoom in
   - [x] clicking on the same path removes the level selection